 Her public service includes the White House’s Office of Presidential Correspondence, the Office of the Governor of Kentucky and the Louisville Metro Council.
 She previously consulted on local, statewide and federal races, specializing in media and crisis communications.
 Her campaign experience includes serving as the National Director of Scheduling for the Jon Huntsman for President campaign and as the first female campaign manager for a gubernatorial race in Kentucky.

 She is the honorary national president of Children of the American Revolution, where she saw the organization’s first net gain in membership in 7 years as its membership chair and then quadrupled that net gain and doubled its fundraising the next year as its national president.
 She is a 4th generation Daughter of the American Revolution and is a member of the General Society of Mayflower Descendants.
 She served as her student body’s president in college at the age of 19.

 She relocated to Charlotte in 2015.
-She now works as the Events Director for The Independence Fund, a national nonprofit dedicated to healing our most critically wounded military.
+She now oversees communications and events for The Independence Fund, a national nonprofit dedicated to healing our most catastrophically wounded Veterans and their Caregivers.
 She holds a degree in political science from The George Washington University in Washington, DC.
-In her spare time, Sarah enjoys cooking, traveling, hiking, watching college football and exploring her new Queen City home with her husband, Chris, a golf coach at Belmont Abbey College.
+In her spare time, Sarah enjoys cooking, traveling, hiking, watching college football and exploring her new Queen City home with her husband, Chris, a golf coach at Johnson and Wales University.
 They reside on Mountain Island Lake.